 "Guys!
 Isn't Moscow behind us?

-Let's die near Moscow
+We'll die near Moscow,

 And we promised to die

-And the oath of allegiance was kept
+And they kept the oath of allegiance

-We are in the battle of Borodino.
+We are at the Battle of Borodino.

 Well, it was a day!
 Through the flying smoke